Vaginal birth: your options

 Aim for a healthy pregnancy

-Eating healthy food and keeping active during pregnancy helps you stay fit and well.
 Good health boosts your chances of vaginal birth.

-Look for continuity of care in pregnancy
+Look for midwife-led continuity of care

-Pregnancy care with just one midwife or a small group of midwives who look after you through your whole pregnancy, labour and birth can increase your chances of vaginal birth.
-This is called ‘continuity of care’.
+You can increase your chances of vaginal birth by getting your maternity care from one midwife or a small group of midwives who look after you through your whole pregnancy, labour and birth.
+This is called ‘midwife-led continuity of care’.

 Have support people with you